openshift/origin-server/cartridges/openshift-origin-cartridge-jbossews/README.md

 Note: If you are building locally you'll also want to add any output wars under webapps from the build to your `.gitignore` file.

-Note: If you are running scaled EWS2.0 then you need an application deployed to the root context (i.e. http://app_name-namespace.rhcloud.com/) for the HAProxy load-balancer to recognize that the EWS2.0 instance is active.
+Note: If you are running scaled EWS then you need an application deployed to the root context (i.e. http://app_name-namespace.rhcloud.com/) for the HAProxy load-balancer to recognize that the EWS instance is active.

 or